-- 1. Make sure Dr.Web operates in administrator mode (the lock at the bottom of the program window is open 1).
-Otherwise, click the lock 1. - 2.
+- 1. Make sure Dr.Web operates in administrator mode (the lock at the bottom of the program window is open b).
+Otherwise, click the lock b. - 2.
 Click the tile of the corresponding section.

-- Files and Folders-exclude certain files and folders from SpIDer Guard and Scanner scans. - Applications-exclude specific processes from SpIDer Guard scans.
+- Websites-configure access to websites that are not recommended by Doctor Web. - Files and Folders-exclude certain files and folders from SpIDer Guard and Scanner scans. - Applications-exclude specific processes from SpIDer Guard, SpIDer Gate,, and SpIDer Mail scans.